unimal-jp/spear-doc/README.md

 Note that:
 - At the moment, this project use `text` and `rich text` field only.
-- This project use the directory name as `content type` and `content id`.
+- This project use the directory name as `content type` and file name as `content id`.
   - If directory is `/data/blog/test.mdx`, `content_type` is `blog` and `content id` is `test`.

 ## How it work?

-The spear will introduce the injecting api client. [#189](https://github.com/unimal-jp/spear/pull/189)
+The api client of the spear can be changeable. [#189](https://github.com/unimal-jp/spear/pull/189)

 This change bring the content collection feature to us.